ansgomez/node-beacon-scanner/README.md

 ---------------------------------------
 ## <a id="Quick-Start">Quick Start</a>

+Create a new file inside the `mirocard-scanner` folder and paste the following code.
 This sample code shows how to start scanning and how to get parsed packets.

 ```JavaScript